 Look no further than the images below for a selection of academic CV templates.
 These samples will be a good starting point in helping you create your academic curriculum vitae.

 Unsure of how to structure your CV?
-Our CV format guide provides clear instructions to ensure your CV stands out and helps you secure that next opportunity.
+Our CV format guide provides clear instructions to help ensure your CV stands out and secures that next opportunity.
 Start building your academic CV today.

 How to write an academic CV

 Creating an academic CV is essential when applying for higher education or research positions.
-Unlike a standard CV, an academic curriculum vitae (CV) includes additional sections that focus on your academic achievements, research, teaching experience, and contributions to your field.
-As a result, your academic CV will typically extend beyond the usual one-page format.
-Here’s a step-by-step guide to help you create a strong CV that showcases your qualifications and experience.
+Unlike a standard CV, an academic curriculum vitae (CV) includes additional sections that focus on your academic achievements, research, teaching experience, and contributions to your field

 how to write an academic cv